Drag force on a moving heavy quark with deformed string configuration

 The profile $X_3$ should be describing a string that trails out behind the quark, not in front of it, so the sign behind $\pi_{3}$ in (\ref{Xprim}) should be chosen positive.\\ Before integrating $X ^{\prime}_3$ to find $X_3$ we must require a way to avoid an imaginary right hand side in \eqref{Xprim}.
-The only way is to impose that the numerator and denominator have common root, means both of them should be zero at a specific $z$.
-Then, the result of such a computation from \eqref{Xprim} should be applied in \eqref{eq:momentum} to obtain the well defined conjugate momentum.
-We end up this section here since in section \ref{dfdeformed} we will see more detail of derivation of such a function for a specific background metric and string ansatz.

-Having worked out drag force computation, we quit more details of that yet and in continue will discuss a deformed AdS background in section {\ref{sec:def}}.
+The only way is to impose that is, the numerator and denominator have common root, means both of them should be zero at a specific $z$.
+Then, the result of such a computation from \eqref{Xprim} should be applied in \eqref{eq:momentum} to obtain the well defined conjugate momentum, and then drag force from \eqref{drag force}.
+Having reviewed the drag force computation, we quit more details of that yet and in continue will discuss a deformed AdS background in section {\ref{sec:def}}.